What is Minnesota’s Olmstead Plan?

 - Participate in community life.

-In January 2013, Governor Mark Dayton issued an executive order establishing a subcabinet to develop and implement Minnesota’s Olmstead Plan.
+In January 2013, former Governor Mark Dayton issued an executive order establishing a subcabinet to develop and implement Minnesota’s Olmstead Plan.
 As part of its primary role of providing direction and oversight of the development and implementation of the plan, the subcabinet has a particular responsibility to monitor the impact of the activities being undertaken by state agencies and delivery agents such as counties and providers.
 The subcabinet meets publicly each month.

 See the Olmstead Implementation Office’s About the Olmstead Plan page for the history and background of Minnesota’s Olmstead Plan.